Moha-cm/single_cell_Trajectory/README.md

 # Project Title : single_cell_Trajectory Analysis

-single_cell_Trajectory Analysis: A User-Friendly Tool Using R shiny for datananlysis tool for ScRNaseq gene expression data
+Single_cell_Trajectory Analysis: A User-Friendly Tool Using R shiny for datananlysis tool for ScRNaseq gene expression data

 ## **Overview**
 The primary goal of the tool is to facilitate trajectory analysis on scRNA-seq data.
 Trajectory analysis helps in understanding the developmental paths of individual cells over time, providing insights into cell differentiation, transitions, and heterogeneity.